nicofuccella/pdf-thumbnail/README.md

     $ npm i pdf-thumbnail

+## Getting started

+This module works with gm, so you have to install imagemagick on your pc.

+On Mac OS X:

+    $ brew install imagemagick

+On Linux:

+    $ sudo apt-get install imagemagick

 ## What is pdf-thumbnail?

 pdf-thumbnail creates a thumbnail of the first page of a pdf file.
 You can also manipulate the image: